akusok/productive-llms/README.md

 ### Easy way of testing local LLMs

 Get the [Text Generation WebUI](https://github.com/oobabooga/text-generation-webui) tool.
 It accepts names of custom repos on Huggingface, and downloads them by itself.

+## Code support

+Main question: How do I pass the whole repository as context?

+## Testing support

+## Documentation support

+## Help in unfamiliar languages